Saint Paul Seminary bucks national trend with 100 seminarians in ’23-’24

 Despite reports of nationwide downward trends, The Saint Paul Seminary is one of several institutions with surging enrollments this year.

 The United States Catholic Church continues to experience “a continuation of relatively slow long-term decline” in priestly vocations , according to data from the Center for Applied Research in the Apostolate at Georgetown University released in June of this year.
-The study found vocations at the pre-theology and theology levels fell from over 6,400 men in 1970 to 2,759 in the most recent academic year.

 But The Saint Paul Seminary is now near capacity for seminarian enrollment.
 Its 29 percent year-over-year growth (70 to 90 seminarians) in fall 2021 was the largest one-year increase since 1975.